richmahn/en_tn/README.md

 * Use a text editor on your computer
 * Use the online web editor in DCS

-Each of these options and there caveats are described below.
+Each of these options and their caveats are described below.

 The first two options require you to clone the repository to your computer first.
 You may do this on the command line or using a program such as SmartGit.
 After making changes to the files you will need to commit and push your changes to the server and then create a Pull Request to merge them to the `master` branch.